Europe is entering a new chapter in which nuclear power is no longer just about climate targets or energy security, but a critical enabler for AI.

 SMRs solve a few of the headline issues associated with nuclear power: they’re cheap and they alleviate the government headache of going ‘all in’ on a massive nuclear site.
 Though they produce a fraction of a larger reactor’s energy output, experts agree on their promise to replace coal plants that supply rural towns or to provide a backup for renewables.

-Sweden based Blykalla, which was selected for inclusion in the European Commission’s SMR Alliance in mid‑2024, told us that they're glad to see negativity dissipate around nuclear energy but material backing is needed.
+Swedish Blykalla, which was selected for inclusion in the European Commission’s SMR Alliance in mid‑2024, told us that they're glad to see negativity dissipate around nuclear energy but material backing is needed.

 “Funding is our number one ask, especially with regard to the demonstration of new technologies.” a Blykalla representative told Tech.eu.
 “We’re hoping to see national governmental action as a result.”

-In April 2025, Blykalla signed a strategic collaboration with Norway’s Institute of Energy Technology (IFE) to accelerate development of SEALER’s core systems, instrumentation, autonomous controls, and radiation shielding — critical steps to move the technology from prototype to commercial readiness.
+In April 2025, Blykalla signed a strategic collaboration with Norway’s Institute of Energy Technology (IFE) to accelerate development of SEALER’s core systems, instrumentation, autonomous controls and radiation shielding — critical steps to move the technology from prototype to commercial readiness.

 A lost generation